Bloom-host/BloomDocs/docs/using_the_panel/backups.md

 2. We are going to add a schedule that starts a backup, but these schedules can do way more!
 Find some examples at [Schedules](schedules.md).
 Simply click 'Create Schedule'.
 3. Select when you wish to have a backup and click 'Create Schedule'.
 In this case we do one every 8 hours using all 3 daily backups.
 <div class="text--center"><img src={require('../../static/imgs/using_the_panel/backups/2.png').default} alt="img"/></div>
-4. Then, simply add the commands and actions you wish to have.
-Here, we stop the server before and start it after the backup is created.
-This isn't a neccessary step but it's a better practice.
+4. Then, simply add the action "Create Backup" on a task.
 <div class="text--center"><img src={require('../../static/imgs/using_the_panel/backups/3.png').default} alt="img"/></div>